How to respond when your kids aren’t listening to you

 Listening reality check.

-In this scenario, each of us was totally focused on our own needs.
+In the above scenario, each of us was totally focused on our own needs.
 We can demonstrate putting others’ needs first (Philippians 2:3) by paying attention to our kids.

 Really look at your kids: